 Honored for his impressive record of achievement, Ramsay was named Officer of the Order of the British Empire in 2006.
 In 2013, he was inducted into the Culinary Hall of Fame.

 Ramsay married schoolteacher Cayetana Elizabeth "Tana" Hutcheson in 1996.
-They have four children: Megan, twins Holly and Jack, and Matilda.
+They have five children: Megan, twins Holly and Jack, Matilda and Oscar.
 In 2014, the couple established the Gordon and Tana Ramsay Foundation to help support the Great Ormond Street Hospital Children’s Charity.